ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

-is another way to retrieve data from a ``ROOT`` directory that has no DRS-like structure; ``default`` indicates that the data lies in a directory that contains all the files without any structire.
+is another way to retrieve data from a ``ROOT`` directory that has no DRS-like structure; ``default`` indicates that the data lies in a directory that contains all the files without any structure.

 .. note::
    When using ``CMIP6: default`` or ``CMIP5: default`` it is important to